The Largest Contentful Paint is the Core Web Vitals metric that websites most often fail.

 attribute to make sure it gets prioritized

-Resource Load Time
+Resource Load Duration

 If the LCP element is an image then the resource load time measures how long it takes to download this image.
 The large the image the longer it will take to download.

-The size of the image is not the only factor impacting Resource Load Time.
+The size of the image is not the only factor impacting Resource Load Duration.
 If the page is also loading other resources at the same time this can cause bandwidth competition on the network.
 Here you can see that a large MP4 video file is delaying the LCP image.

 - Use modern image formats that provide better compression